dsurujon/BFClust_scripts_data/protocols/Time_Memory_compare.md

 ```

 ### BFClust.py
 You need to run this in a conda environment (requires python 3.6 and some other dependencies).
-So activate the clustering environment:
+Copy the file [bfclust_env.yml](https://github.com/dsurujon/BFClust_scripts_data/blob/master/protocols/bfclust_env.yml) into your directory.
+Then create the BFClust environment and activate:
 ```
+conda env create -f bfclust_env.yml
-conda activate clustering
+conda activate bfclust_env
 ```
 Then run BFClust (it automatically uses 10 processors)
 ```